peteroupc/classic-wallpaper/README.md

 ## Button and Border Styles

 Another challenge, related to classic user-interface style, this time relating to user interface elements.
-Write computer code (released to the public domain or under Creative Commons Zero) to draw the following border and button styles:
+Write computer code (released to the public domain or licensed under the Unlicense) to draw the following border and button styles:

 - Window border, field border, status field border, and grouping border.
 - Buttons and default buttons: